 Standard optimistic record locking occurs on the platform, and any updates made using the API require the user, who is editing the record, to refresh the record and initiate their transaction.
 In the context of the Salesforce API, optimistic locking refers to a process where:

-The most effective external technologies used to implement this pattern are traditional ETL tools.
+The most effective external technologies used to implement this pattern are traditional ETL tools like Informatica or MuleSoft.
 It’s important that the middleware tools chosen support the Salesforce Bulk API.

 The following table highlights the desirable properties of a middleware system that participates in this pattern.